Hail Damage to Your Air Conditioner: What You Need To Know

 How Hail Can Damage Your Air Conditioning Unit

-Enough hail abuse can reshape the fins inside your condenser unit and render them inoperable, or ineffective at best.
+Hail can bend or reshape the fins inside your condenser unit, making them less effective or potentially inoperable.
 And what does that mean?

-Damaged metal fins reduces the air flow throughout your system.
+Damaged metal fins reduce the air flow throughout your system.
 And as a result, less hot air flow gets pulled from your house, meaning less cool air can be produced from the refrigerated coils.
-In short, your unit’s working harder to produce minimal results.
+In short, your unit works harder to produce less cooling, which means your home won’t stay as comfortable.

 What to Do When it Appears Hail Has Damaged Your Indianapolis Air Conditioner

 After a hailstorm, you may notice your air conditioner running less efficiently.
-And if that’s the case, it’s a good idea to first check your homeowners insurance and see if your policy covers HVAC damage.
-Then call a licensed contractor to review your system.
+If that’s the case, check your homeowners insurance to see if your policy covers HVAC damage, then call a licensed contractor to review your system.
 If you are covered, be sure to let your technician know you only want an assessment at this time.
 If you’re not covered, some work may need to be done, depending on the findings from the assessment.

 Need Your Air Conditioner Inspected After a Hail Storm?